 - 1. Frontage on a maintained public road (Class 1, 2, or 3) - 2.
-Frontage on a maintained private road - 3.
-A deeded right of way easement over someone else's land which is suitable for access by motor vehicles and is approved by the PC. - 4.
-With the approval of the selectboard and the PC a landowner may develop a lot accessed by an upgraded class 4 road or town trail if the ROW is wide enough. - 5.
-Private roads and driveways which start in another town, that are used to access lots in Peru, must meet Peru access standards. - 6.
-In some rare cases development may be accessed from public waters after approval by the PC/ZBA.
+Frontage on a maintained private road

+3. A deeded right of way easement over someone else's land which is suitable for access by motor vehicles and is approved by the PC.

+4. With the approval of the selectboard and the PC a landowner may develop a lot accessed by an upgraded class 4 road or town trail if the ROW is wide enough.

-Commented [PZ36]: A lot of changes to these rules to make sure people don't build houses that are inaccessible to fire trucks and ambulances.
+5. Private roads and driveways which start in another town, that are used to access lots in Peru, must meet Peru highway access standards.

+6. In some rare cases development may be accessed from public waters after approval by the PC/ZBA.